heptarch/heptarch.github.io/drafts/tarkovsky.md

 	   <span class="sidenote">You'll need it.</span>
 She handed me two keys: a heavy, single-toothed barrel key for the room itself, and a Schlage for the filing cabinet I was to have access to.

+She drained her sambuca, and left as abruptly as she had arrived.

 <p align="center">
 ⁂</p>